Félix Mantilla (baseball): Boston Red Sox

+Final years

-Prior to the start of the 1966 season, the Red Sox traded Mantilla to the Houston Astros for Eddie Kasko.
+Prior to the start of the 1966 season, the Red Sox traded Mantilla to the Houston Astros for Eddie Kasko, after Mantilla hurt his arm in spring training.
 Mantilla spent that year as a utility player before being released on November 28, 1966.
+He only played in 77 games for the Astros, starting in only 33, chiefly at first base, third base, and second base.
+He hit .219 with six home runs in only 151 at bats.

 The Chicago Cubs signed Mantilla as a free agent before the start of the 1967 season; however, during spring training he suffered an Achilles tendon injury that required surgery.
 Mantilla never played a game for them and was released on July 6.
 He went to spring training with the Cubs in 1968 as a non-roster player; at the end of camp the Cubs signed him to a minor league contract, but he never appeared in another professional game.